 Go to Site

 G1 Construction Scotland Ltd.

-I'm a recent graduate of the University of Glasgow, where I obtained a BSc (Hons) Computing Science (1st).
+I'm a (now less) recent graduate of the University of Glasgow, where I obtained a BSc (Hons) Computing Science (1st).

 After graduation I worked on a 2 month project to develop a search engine and search application, ultimately making accessible ethnographic field notes from a large PhD study.
-This project is now complete, and a link to the system (REFinder), will be provided once live.
+This project is now complete - check it out here

 I also submitted my fourth year undergraduate project for consideration in the CIKM 2011 information retrieval conference, in the 'demonstration' track.
 More details about this conference are available here.

 The proposal document for the above submission can be viewed online - CIKM 2011 Pulse proposal.

 My final year dissertation, 'Pulse - A Social Media Analysis Toolkit', can be downloaded here.
 Thrilling stuff!